-The next eye-catching objects we find in the winery are the giant vats where the grape juice is stored and where the wine production starts.
-We can’t ignore the enormous hanging vats either; they are called IFOs (Identified Flying Objects) and they are automatically controlled by an impressive cartesian robot that covers the whole surface and is in charge of the process known as “délestage” or rack-and-return (a maceration technique designed to help optimize the exchange between the liquid and solid phase by emptying the fermentation vessel of liquid while aerating the juice).
+The next eye-catching objects we find in the winery are the giant vats where the grape juice is stored in and where the wine production starts.
+We can not ignore the enormous hanging vats either; they are called IFOs (Identified Flying Objects) and they are automatically controlled by an impressive cartesian robot that covers the whole surface and is in charge of the process known as “délestage” or rack-and-return (a maceration technique designed to help optimize the exchange between the liquid and solid phase by emptying the fermentation vessel of liquid while aerating the juice).

 SOMMOS is not the only winery using new technologies in their processes.
-There is a whole new generation of winemakers having technology as one of their main allies in the process of making great wines.
+There is a whole new generation of winemakers using technology as one of their main allies in the process of making great wines.

 Ericsson, together with MyOmega, is working in a pilot project in Mosselle valley, Germany, to show how best use the data gathered from different vineyards in order to improve the final products.
-At least 4 important wineries in that area (Clemens, Franzen, Haart and Knebel) are taking advantages of this real-time data collection.
+At least 4 important wineries in that area (Clemens, Franzen, Haart, and Knebel) are taking advantages of this real-time data collection.

 The system gathers information about wind temperature and humidity, soil temperature and humidity and solar intensity, among others.
 With this information, obtained in real time, winemakers have a powerful tool that allows them to:

-In California, Hahn Family Wines has a full record of quality wine production.
+In California, the Hahn Family Wines has a full record of quality wine production.
 However, Verizon has recently helped them to install hundreds of sensors in their vineyards to get higher quality grapes in a more efficient way.

 Last September, Spain’s Tax Agency published the latest data about Spanish wine exports.
-Spain exported 1717.8 million litres (+2.7%), valued in 2029.5 million € (+7.5%).
-It seems obvious how important the winemaking industry in Spain is and it also looks clear that, in order to keep competitivity of our wines, our wineries will have to adopt technology as the quality of their products and their efficiency improve.
+Spain exported 1717.8 million litres (+2.7%), valued at 2029.5 million Euros (+7.5%).
+It seems obvious how important the winemaking industry is in Spain and it also looks clear that, in order to maintain our wines competitive, the wineries will have to adopt technology such as the quality of their products and improve their efficiency.
 The “Connected Wine” is already here.